viktor-ferenczi/performance-improvements/README.md

 But inside Havok (C++ code) they apparently changed it to default to a single thread in this case, so all the physics is running on a single thread (main thread).

+### Fixed serious slowness of Physics clusters

+Reverted the default value of `MyVoxelPhysicsBody.m_staticForCluster` to true.

 ## Bugs fixed by Keen in 1.202.066 Automaton

 ### SafeZone m_RemoveEntityPhantomTaskList HashSet corruption due to race condition